eglaysher/rlvm/_posts/2009-04-19-rlvm-06-released.markdown

 working.
 More investigation is needed. rlvm still works properly with the NDT Kanon patches.

-By popular demand, OSX application are now universal binaries again.
-(I am not sure how many more releases will have universal binaries because my old G4 laptop is dieing.)
+By popular demand, the OSX application is now a universal binary again.
+(I am not sure how many more releases will have universal binaries because my old G4 laptop is dying.)